sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 - [visualise the reads in IGV](01-pre-processing.nb.html#section_4_visualise_the_aligned_reads_with_igv)
 - [count against a set of reference transcripts](01-pre-processing.nb.html#section_5_quantification_(counting_reads_in_features))

-We will now use the counts as the input for a differential expression analysis.
-If you didn't manage to create one, you can download one from [this link](sacCer3_counts.txt)
+We will now use the published counts as the input for a differential expression analysis.

 ## Differential expression